 Mastering the Saigon Shuffle

 Boy, was she right.
 During my visit, tour guides told me Ho Chi Minh City has a population of about 10 million people and there are about 7 million motorbikes in the city.
+I would have bought my motorbike that had been in the garden shed for a number of months until I decided to sell it to one of the UK’s leading motorbike buyers.
+I made a fair bit of money that I am actually using for this trip.
+I love when things actually work out.

 Crossing the street for the first time by myself was a rush and thought I was about to have a heart attack.
 I did as instructed, put one foot into traffic, looked at the oncoming motorbikes and walked slow and steady.
 The drivers zipped around me like a river going around a rock.
 On my second attempt, a kind woman jumped between me and traffic, as I had read some locals may do.
 I thanked her when I reached the other side.